jordanvieler/scripts/README.md

 # scripts
-Here are some scripts that I use.
+Here are some scripts that I use to do things.